klojang4j/klojang-check/README.md

 value fails any of the checks following `Check.that(...)`.
 This can be customized in two
 ways:

-1. by providing a `Function` that takes a string (the error message) and returns the exception to be thrown;
+1. By using the `Check.on(...)` methods in stead of the `Check.that(...)` methods.
+These methods allow you to provide a `Function` that takes a string (the error message) and returns the exception to be thrown.
-2. by providing a `Supplier` that supplies the exception to be thrown.
+2. By providing a `Supplier` that supplies the exception to be thrown.

-Here is an example of each of these:
+Here is an example of each:

 ```java
 // Error message "stale connection" is passed to the constructor of IllegalStateException: